Resources and Frequently Asked Questions

 Where do students buy their textbooks and other school supplies?

-The College Bookstore is located in the Student Center and stocks textbooks for all courses, as well as other books, school supplies, and Saints sportswear and memorabilia.
+The College Bookstore is located in the Saints Center and stocks textbooks for all courses, as well as other books, school supplies, and Saints sportswear and memorabilia.
 Click here to check out their site.
 The Bookstore is generally open from 9am-4pm during the week.

 Can I visit the campus anytime I want to?